parseshyam/fake-api-mocker/README.md

 # fake-api-mocker

 `fake-api-mocker` is Schema based fake API mocker.
+With this you can create any `complex schema` and generate `massive amounts of fake data` as per as `specified schema` in the browser and in node.js
 ## Install

 Install with npm: